 Custom Flags 101: What are Bleed Lines?

 In the images above, you can see that the final product is simply just whatever is inside the red bleed lines.
 Easy, right?
 Now go design yourself an awesome custom flag.
-Now you can educate anyone that asks you what is a bleed line?
+And you can even educate anyone that asks you what is a bleed line.

 Check out some awesome aerial footage of custom air dancers and feather flags.
 Shot by me with my rookie recording skills on a DJI Phantom 4 Pro.

 We take great pride in the quality of our products.
 All custom products are made in-house from our Riverside, CA location.